SqlOS 3.14.4

 Embedded Admin Dashboard

-• Auth Admin — manage organizations, users, clients, OIDC/SAML connections, security settings, sessions, and audit events
+• Auth Admin — manage organizations, users, clients, OIDC/SAML connections, delegated SSO setup links, security settings, sessions, and audit events

 • FGA Admin — manage resources, grants, roles, permissions, and test access decisions

-• Password-Protected — optional password auth mode for production deployments
+• Password-Protected — optional password auth mode with dashboard-specific throttling

 Quick Start